psydrake/adviceOwl/README.md

 ## Project Structure
+This project is organized to make use of the Cordova command line tools (version 3.1).
+* `www`			- common web assets
+* `merges/android`	- Android specific web assets to override those in `www`
+* `merges/ios`		- iOS specific web assets to override those in `www`
+* `platforms/android`	- Android specific files
-This project is organized to make use of the Cordova command line tools (version 3.1). www			- common web assets platforms/ios		- iOS specific files platforms/android	- Android specific files chrome			- I put the files for the chrome hosted app here, including the manifest and icons in chrome/app
+* `platforms/ios`	- iOS / Xcode specific files
+* `chrome`		- I put the files for the chrome hosted app here, including the manifest and icons in chrome/app

 ## Install On Your Phone / Tablet
 * [Advice Owl for Android](https://play.google.com/store/apps/details?id=net.edrake.adviceowl)